Family Court Proceedings and Processes: How they Work

 This will involve filing your own affidavit responding to the application.
 In property matters you will need to provide your own financial statement, while in parenting matters you will also need to file a notice of risk, including any allegations of child abuse or family violence.

 Once both sides have submitted their documentation, this is ideally the point at which the applicant and respondent should negotiate.

 The parties can negotiate with a view to agreeing interim matters (such as the care of children while you wait for final orders, or the sale of a property pending orders about property division).
 Alternatively, you can agree final parenting orders or property orders with your spouse and settle the matter on a final basis without ever appearing in court.

 A family court matter can drag on for several years.
-During this time things may change, and each party has two chances to file for interim orders to get a decision from a judge or registrar.
+During this time each party has two chances to file for interim orders to get a decision from a judge or registrar.
+For instance, you might seek an interim order for the sale of the property.
 Before this type of hearing, you and the other party will have to provide the court with a Case Outline Document and a draft of the orders that you would like the court to make in your matter.

 An interim hearing differs from a standard hearing in several ways, notably in that there is rarely any cross-examination of the parties when they give evidence.
 At an interim hearing, the judge will simply hear from both sides and look at the submitted material before making a decision.
 An interim order is in place until the whole matter is fully resolved.